paszu/3DSRepo/Region-Changing.md

 **Any red system title that either does not have a Product Code, or has the Product Code "CTR-P-CTAP" should be ignored for the following instructions!**

-    Look at the following list.
-    Determine the letter that corresponds to your PREVIOUS device region.
-    This should be the one from BEFORE the region change.
+Look at the following list and determine the letter that corresponds to your PREVIOUS device region.
+This should be the one from *BEFORE* the region change.

-    + E - USA
++ "E" : USA
-    + J - JPN
++ "J" : JPN
-    + P - EUR
++ "P" : EUR

 Use the FBI title menu to delete any title whose product code *ends* in the letter corresponding to your previous device region.
 This will remove leftover system programs designed for your previous region which will cause issues if left installed.